 - Somatic tracking for benign sensations that trigger worry

 Benefits angle: this is where sleep intersects directly with MSK cost.
 Poor sleep increases pain; pain fragments sleep; the cycle drives repeat utilization.
-Body-based techniques are more compelling when positioned as part of an MSK pathway, not as generic wellness.
+Body-based techniques work best when positioned as part of an MSK pathway, not as generic wellness.

 4) Boundary techniques (for schedule chaos and burnout)

-For shift workers, caregivers, and always-on roles, insomnia is often less “anxiety” and more “no clean boundary between life and work.”
+For shift workers, caregivers, and always-on roles, insomnia is often less about anxiety and more about the lack of a clean boundary between life and work.

 - NSDR / yoga nidra-style guided rest